 Be it in life or business, nothing is certain, but uncertainty.
 Scenario analysis provides a structured way to guide strategic decision making by exploring the different possible impacts of a range of events.

-To be clear: Scenario analysis doesn’t aim to predict a single outcome to any of these sample scenarios.
+A Scenario analysis doesn't aim to predict a single outcome to any of these sample scenarios.
 Rather, it explores a range of potential outcomes from best- to worst-case scenarios.
 This allows you to better prepare for a variety of scenarios and to make nimble decisions when they happen in order to still meet specific business objectives.

 Scenario analysis allows for a more proactive assessment of potential risk, ultimately driving better decision making as a result.
 It focuses less on definitive outcomes and more so on predicting several possible outcomes that are all valid, though uncertain.
 In business cases, it can be used to improve systems thinking and provide clarity on how to best allocate resources.